Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Theoretical Formalism

 Within the mean-field approximation, we obtain the effective Hamiltonian~\cite{gennes1966}

-where $\Delta(i)$ is the pair potential, and $\delta_{ij}$ is the Kronecker delta function.
-The Hartree-Fock potential is ignored in Eq.~(\ref{Heff}) because it merely shifts the chemical potential and produces a minor effect on the superconducting properties~\cite{chen2009,chen2024}.
-Diagonalization of the effective Hamiltonian given by Eq.~(\ref{Heff}) yields the BdG equations~\cite{gennes1966,tanaka2000,samoilenka2020a,bai2023}
+where {$H_{ij}=-t_{\langle ij \rangle} - \mu\delta_{ij}$}, $\Delta(i)$ is the superconducting pair potential (the order parameter), and $\delta_{ij}$ is the Kronecker delta function.
+For simplicity, the Hartree-Fock potential is omitted in Eq.~(\ref{Heff}) since we consider the system at half-filling.
+In this regime, the spatial electron distribution is uniform (see the results below), and including the Hartree-Fock interaction potential merely shifts the chemical potential.